Akvavit: Origin and traditional variants

 It is also a regular in traditional Norwegian Christmas meals, including roasted rib of pork and rib of lamb (pinnekjøtt).
 The spices and the alcohol are said to help digest the meal, which is very rich in fat.

-Among the most important brands are Løiten, Lysholm, Opland, and Simers from Norway; Aalborg and Brøndum from Denmark; and O.P.
+Among the most widespread brands are Løiten, Lysholm, Opland, and Simers from Norway; Aalborg and Brøndum from Denmark; and O.P.
 Anderson from Sweden.
-While the Danish and Swedish variants are normally very light in colour, most of the Norwegian brands are matured in oak casks for at least six months, and for some brands even as long as 12 years, making them generally darker in colour.
-While members of all three nations can be found to claim that "their" style of aquavit is the best as a matter of national pride, Swedish akvavit is typically the most renowned around the world, specifically so in the culinary scene.
-Whilst the Norwegian akevitt tends to have if not the most distinctive character, then at least the most overpowering flavour and deepest colour due to the aging process.
+While the Danish and Swedish variants are normally light in colour, most of the Norwegian brands are matured in oak casks for at least six months, and for some brands 12 years, making them generally darker in colour.

-Peculiar to the Norwegian tradition are Linje Aquavits (such as "Løiten Linie" and "Lysholm Linie").
+Specific to the Norwegian tradition are Linje Aquavits (such as "Løiten Linie" and "Lysholm Linie").
 Linje Aquavit is named after the tradition of sending oak barrels of aquavit with ships from Norway to Australia and back again, thereby passing the equator ("linje") twice before being bottled.
 The constant movement, high humidity, and fluctuating temperature cause the spirit to extract more flavour and contribute to accelerated maturation.

 Norwegian aquavit distillers Anora (formerly Arcus) carried out a test where they tried to emulate the rocking of the casks aboard the "Linje" ships while the oak barrels were subjected to the weather elements, as they would aboard a ship.
 The finished product was, according to Anora, far from the taste that a proper linje aquavit should have.

 Therefore, to this day, boats loaded with "Linie Aquavit" set sail from Norway to Australia and back again before they are bottled and sold as part of the Norwegian Christmas traditions, but also enjoyed all year round.